bchan01/portfolio-tracker/README.md

 ---------------------------------------
 ### Deploy and Run Microservices using NGINX ###
+NGINX can be used to proxy requests to all API's.
+This is one way to enable Web App to call the API's without running into x CORS issue (Cross-Origin Resource Sharing).

 * Install NGINX
 * copy '/scripts/nginx.conf' to your local installation (ex: /usr/local/etc/nginx/nginx.conf)
 * Start each API by running "node server" or "nodemon server"